Financial Aid Office

 - How do I apply for admission and for financial aid?

 You can apply for admission to CSU by contacting the Enrollment Services Office at 843-863-7050 or 1-800-947-7474.
 You will then be sent an admissions packet, information on Charleston Southern University and financial aid.
 Once you have been accepted, you should complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is available each year beginning October 1.
-You will need to create or utilize your existing FSA ID/PIN, which can be created on the FAFSA website.
+You will need to create or utilize your existing FSA ID/PIN.
 The FSA ID/PIN must be created individually for both students and parents (for dependent students) and will be used each year for the FAFSA.
 Remember to add CSU to your list of colleges on the application!
 Our federal code is 003419.

 - Why should I fill out the FAFSA if I know I do not qualify for Financial Aid?